What Makes Tillamook’s Co-Op Special, As Told By Our Farmers

 110 years.
 That’s how long the Tillamook County Creamery Association (TCCA) has been a cooperative.
 During this time, the TCCA has developed a distinctive set of farmer values, which affect every part of how the company is run today.
 Let us explain.
 A cooperative (co-op) is defined as “a business that is owned and led by the people who use and benefit from its services.”
 So in Tillamook’s case, the TCCA is owned and controlled by dairy farmers – men and women from Oregon, specifically, who’ve prided themselves on making the highest quality dairy products since 1909.
 The TCCA’s Board of Directors kindly extended us an invite to chat about the things that make Tillamook’s co-op special.
 Featured here are the values they hold dearly, and the characteristics of the co-op they want you, their dairy-loving fans, to know.

-Dairy Farmer Owned, Dairy Farmer Led The TCCA is owned by about 80 farmer families.
+Dairy Farmer Owned, Dairy Farmer Led The TCCA is owned by a group of farmer families.
 Each year, they elect 12 farmers to the Board of Directors, to represent all co-op members.
 As a result, everyone has an equal amount of say in running the company.
 “No matter the size [of the farm], we have the same voice,” said Amy Seymour.
 Tillamook’s co-op structure also means, when a final decision needs to be made, farmers call the shots.
 Doug Barker said, “...we own it and don’t have shareholders.
 We’re not trying to please somebody that wants to make a quick buck today and run.
 Because that’s not us.”

 "No matter the size [of the farm], we have the same voice...I think that’s a really unique thing.”